brandcom/silverstripe-webp/README.md

 `composer require jbennecker/silverstripe-webp`

-Register the plugin as a data extension for the `Image` asset:
+Register the plugin as a data extension for the `Assets\Image` class:

 ```yaml
 SilverStripe\Assets\Image: